JorisJoBo/treedentifier/readme.md

 ### Processing data
 To be able to use this data in our algorithm, we need to do some preprocessing first.

-#### Preparing the vegetation Datasets
+#### Preparing the vegetation datasets
 The vegetation dataset contains a lot of different plants.
 Since we are only interested in trees, we need to remove all non-trees.
 In the file treespecies, you can find a list of trees extracted from the Dutch Vegetation Database.

-To extract all trees from the vegetation dataset, you can run forest-filter.py.
+To extract all trees from the vegetation dataset, you can run 'forest-filter.py'.
 ```
 python forest-filter.py
 ```